-Route 66 heads into Oklahoma City on Kelley Ave., then a short sort-of junction with I-44 sends you to Lincoln Ave., a wide boulevard Route 66 follows to the State Capitol.
+Route 66 heads into Oklahoma City on Kelley Avenue, then a short sort-of junction with Interstate 44 sends you to Lincoln Avenue, a wide boulevard Route 66 follows to the State Capitol.
 From there, it heads west on 23rd Street, accessible via an exit ramp heading due west from the capitol complex.
-A ride down I-235 south, which shows up shortly, gives you access to downtown Oklahoma City and many of its sights.
+A ride down Interstate 235 south, which shows up shortly, gives you access to downtown Oklahoma City and many of its sights.

-Back up I-235 to the NW 23rd Street exit, turn west (left) to follow Route 66 through Oklahoma City neighborhoods.
-Down NW 23rd Street, you traverse a busy retail and commercial district that include some classic older buildings such as the Tower Theater, built in 1937.
-Like too many great theaters, at one point it had to close.
-A recent renovation led to a reopening, including the bright marquee sign that began to light up the night again in 2009.
-Read more about that here.
-Nearby at the corner of NW 23rd& Hudson is Cheever's Café, a newer restaurant in an older building that once served Route 66 travelers as a flower shop.
-Try Juan's Queso Chihuahua or the Mixed Seafood Tamale... as you might have guessed, this isn't your traditional café or diner.
+Back up I-235 to the NW 23rd Street exit, turn west to follow Route 66 through Oklahoma City neighborhoods.
+Down NW 23rd Street, you traverse a busy retail and commercial district including some classic older buildings like the Tower Theater, built in 1937.
+Nearby at the corner of NW 23rd & Hudson is Cheever's Café, a newer restaurant in an older building that once served Route 66 travelers as a flower shop.
+Try Juan's Queso Chihuahua or the Mixed Seafood Tamale.
+As you may have guessed, this isn't your traditional café or diner.

 1301 W. Memorial Rd.

 Oklahoma City, OK 73114-1406

 Oklahoma City, OK 73118-7526